 Other signs you should check in with the doctor about, which may or may not be linked to teething, include looser poops because of all that swallowed drool and a slightly elevated temperature due to inflammation.

 What Can You Do to Help Ease the Ache that Comes with Teething?

-	Give baby plenty to chew on.
-Offer a variety of teethers to figure out which type baby likes best, soft and pliable, harder, nubby, a combo, classic rings or rattles, teethers shaped like fingers on a hand, a giraffe or a cow, or fashioned like a mitt or toothbrush.
+Give the baby plenty to chew on.
+Offer a variety of teethers to figure out which type baby likes best, soft and pliable, more complex, nubby, a combo, classic rings or rattles, teethers shaped like fingers on a hand, a giraffe or a cow, or fashioned like a mitt or toothbrush.

 Don’t use topical gels and tablets touted for teething without the doctor’s approval.
 And pass on amber necklaces and bracelets, which are considered unsafe.

 When do Babies Start Teething?